-3.2 Diurnal characteristics
+3.2.
+Diurnal characteristics

 Section 3.1 showed spatial characteristics of precipitation and its agreement scales from the convection-allowing EPS.
-This section focuses on investigating the diurnal variations of domain averaged precipitation amounts, and comparing spatial spread-skill relationship with traditional spread-skill relationship (RMSE and spread) for 22 cases under LC and 8 cases under SC.
+This section focuses on investigating the diurnal variations of domainaveraged precipitation amounts, and comparing spatial spreadskill relationship with traditional spread-skill relationship (RMSE and spread) for 22 cases under LC and 8 cases under SC.

-Figure 5 shows the diurnal variations of domain averaged precipitation amounts under the two weather regimes.
-Overall, the domain averaged precipitation amounts under LC (Figure 5a) are larger than that under SC (Figure 5b).
-Based on the observations during 0300 UTC to 0300 UTC cycle (corresponding to 3-27 h lead times), two rainfall peaks under LC occur at 0900 UTC and 0000 UTC, respectively, while there is only one peak at 2100 UTC for SC.
-Under LC, the ensemble mean forecasts reproduce the two peaks successfully (Figure 5a), but largely overestimate the first rainfall peak and underestimate the second one.
+Figure 5 shows the diurnal variations of domain-averaged precipitation amounts under the two weather regimes.
+Overall, the domain-averaged precipitation amounts under LC (Figure 5(a)) are larger than that under SC (Figure 5(b)).
+Based on the observations during the 0300-0300 UTC cycle (corresponding to 3-27 h lead times), two rainfall peaks under LC occur at 0900 and 0000 UTC, respectively, while there is only one peak at 2100 UTC for SC.
+Under LC, the ensemble mean forecasts reproduce the two peaks successfully (Figure 5(a)), but largely overestimate the first rainfall peak and underestimate the second one.
 For the precipitation forecasts under SC, the ensemble mean forecasts generate a spurious peak at the 9 h lead time and a 3 h time lag for the 2100 UTC observed peak.
-The ensemble mean forecasts show obvious overestimations for the specific period during the afternoon and evening (0600 UTC -1500 UTC; corresponding to 6-15 h lead times, 1400 LST - 2300 LST) under both regimes and slight underestimations during the early morning 2100 UTC - 0300 UTC (corresponding to 21-27 h lead times, 0500 LST - 1100 LST) for the LC cases.
-The overestimation (underestimation) of the precipitation on a diurnal cycle may be related to that the physics parameterization schemes (Li et al., 2009; Katragkou et al., 2015) in the convection-allowing model tend to overestimate (underestimate) the afternoon and evening deep convection (shallow convection in the early morning).
+The ensemble mean forecasts show obvious overestimations for the specific period during the afternoon and evening (0600-1500 UTC; corresponding to 6-15 h lead times, 1400-2300 LST (UTC + 8 h)) under both regimes and slight underestimations during the early morning 2100-0300 UTC (corresponding to 21-27 h lead times, 0500-1100 LST) for the LC cases.
+The overestimation (underestimation) of the precipitation on a diurnal cycle may be related to that the physics parametrization schemes (Li et al., 2009; Katragkou et al., 2015) in the convection-allowing model tend to overestimate (underestimate) the afternoon and evening deep convection (shallow convection in the early morning).